Things to Do and Camping at Moreton Island Close to Brisbane

 Australia

 Moreton Island is 37 km/23 mi long, and 10 km/6.2 mi is the widest point.
 The National Park offers unspoiled stretches of white sandy beaches and crystal-clear water roughly 40 km offshore of Brisbane.
-The Brisbane residents love their island with proximity.
+The Brisbane residents love their island with its proximity.
 They spend lots of time around Moreton by jet-ski, boat or 4WD.

 Drone Picture of the Tangalooma wrecks in high distance